zchee/golang-wiki/gopls.md

 ## Installation

 First, install `gopls` by running `go get -u golang.org/x/tools/cmd/gopls`.
-We suggest using VSCode with the Go plugin.

-Turning off both build and vet on save is useful to avoid duplicating diagnostics from both gopls and VSCode-Go. `gopls` also replicates the functionality of both `gofmt` and `goimports`.
+At the moment, we suggest using VSCode.

+## Integration with your text editor

-### Editors instructions
+### VSCode

-* VSCode, through the [VSCode-Go](https://github.com/microsoft/vscode-go) plugin, with the following configuration:
+Use the [VSCode-Go](https://github.com/microsoft/vscode-go) plugin, with the following configuration:

 ```json5
 "go.useLanguageServer": true,
 "go.languageServerExperimentalFeatures": {